-17.2 Specified people may remain | Ka āhei ngā tāngata ka tohua ki te noho mai
+17.2 Specified people may remain | Ka āhei ngā tāngata ka tohua ki te noho mai s.48 (6) LGOIMA.

 Where a meeting resolves to exclude the public, the resolution may provide for specified persons to remain if, in the opinion of the meeting, they will assist the meeting to achieve its purpose.
 Any such resolution must state, in relation to the matter to be discussed, how the knowledge held by the specified people is relevant and be of assistance.